57th Guards Motor Rifle Division: World War II

 It fought on the Don River, in Ukraine, on the Vistula River, and in the Berlin Operation.
 With 8th Guards Army of the 1st Belorussian Front May 1945.

 Cold War

+Until 1947, the division was part of the 4th Guards Rifle Brandenburg Red Banner Corps.
+In 1947, after its dissolution, it was transferred to 29th Guards Rifle Lodzinsky Red Banner Corps.
+It was part of 29th Guards Rifle Corps until the corps was disbanded in the late 1950s.

 Became 57th Guards Motor Rifle Division on 17 May 1957 at Naumburg, still with 8th Guards Army.
 During the 1980s it consisted of the: